Duchess (card game)

 Duchess or Glenwood is a patience or solitaire card game which uses a deck of 52 playing cards.
 It has all four typical features of a traditional patience or solitaire game: a tableau, a reserve, a stock or talon and a wastepile.
 It is relatively easy to get out.
 It is a reserved packer, the same type of game as Canfield or Demon.
 Arnold describes it as "an interesting game with a fair chance of a favourable outcome."

+History

+Duchess was invented by Albert Morehead and Geoffrey Mott-Smith for their 1950 treatise on solitaire and patience games and given the alternative name of Glenwood.
+It has been included in subsequent works by, for example, David Parlett, Peter Arnold.